St. Andrew's United Church

 Since the very beginning when Rev. Dr. Alexander Mann arrived from Scotland in 1840, St. Andrew’s has been blessed with dedicated ministers.
 Rev. Mann served the people of St. Andrew’s for 42 years and left a great legacy of records of baptisms and marriages from those early days.
 These records have been indexed by the Kingston Branch of the Ontario Genealogical Society.

 By the 1890s, Dalkeith Street was the location of both the Methodist parsonage and the Presbyterian manse.
 After union in the 1920s the Presbyterian manse was sold and the Methodist parsonage became the home of most succeeding ministers until it too was sold in 2011.
 Ministers in recent memory included Rev. Harold Davies (1966-1971), Rev. Cecil Dodds (1972 - 1984), Rev. Walter Henry (1984 - 1985), Rev. Tom Lowry (1986 - 1991), Rev. Heather Kinkaid (1991 - 2008) and Rev. Debbie Roi (2008 - 2013).
 Rev. Camille Lipsett and Rev. Barry Goodwin served as temporary ministers while we awaited the arrival of Rev. Jeff de Jonge in the summer of 2015.
+When Jeff retired in 2018 the Congregation relied on pulpit supply until Rev. Sheryl McLeod, the current minister, was called in 2022.

 Front Row - Left to right